piotrnar/gocoin/README.md

 EC_Verify speedups
 --------------
-Elliptic Curve math operations provided by standard Go libraries are slow, comparing to other available solutions.
-This affects quite much the performance of the client node and therefore it is strongly  recommended to use one of the available speedups.
+The performance of EC operations provided by standard Go libraries is poor and a package „./btc/newec” has been developed to address this issue.
+This package is used by default, although you have an option to use a different solutions.

+In folder „tools/ec_bench” you can find benchmarks that compare a speed of each of available solution.

+To use the native go implementation, just remove the file „speedup.go” from the „./client” folder.

-In order to use a speedup module, copy any of the .go files (but never more than one) from “client/speedup/” to the “client/” folder and redo “go build” there.
-For cgo wrappers, it unfortunately does not always go so smoothly.
-To build any of the cgo wrappers on Windows, you will need MSys and MinGW (actually mingw64 for 64-bit Windows).
+In order to use a different speedup module, after removing „speedup.go”, copy any of the .go files (but never more than one) from “client/speedup/” to the “client/” folder and redo “go build” there.
+For cgo wrappers, it does not always go smoothly, because building them requires a working C toolset and additional external libraries.
+If it does not build out of the box, see README.md in the wrapper's folder (“./cgo/wrapper/”) for some help.

-### mygonat (native Go)
-This implementation boosts EC_Verify operations about 3 times fold.
-It uses pure Go and therefore should build without hiccups on any platform.
-The code is based on secp256k1 library by sipa and has been ported from C language.

 ### sipasec (cgo)
-The "sipasec" option is 5 to 10 times faster from the "openssl", and something like 100 times faster from using no wrapper at all.
+The "sipasec" option is about 3 times faster from the default speedup, and something like 100 times faster from using no speedup at all.
 To build this wrapper, follow the instructions in "cgo/sipasec/README.md".
 It is the advised speedup for non-Windows systems.

 ### sipadll (Windows only)
 This is the advised speedup for Windows.
-It needs “secp256k1.dll” in order to work (follow the instructions from "cgo/sipasec/README.md" to build it).
+It should have the same performance as the cgo option and needs “secp256k1.dll” in order to work (follow the instructions from "cgo/sipasec/README.md" to build it).

 If you struggle with building the DLL yourself, you can use pre-compiled binary from „tools/spia_dll/secp256k1.dll” that should work with any 64-bit Windows OS.
 Just make sure the DLL can be found (executed) by the system, from where you run your client.
 The most convenient solution is to copy the DLL to one of the folders from your PATH.

 ### openssl (cgo)
-If you fail to build "sipasec" or just prefer to use a more mature solution, you can try "openssl" wrapper.
-On Linux, the OpenSSL option should build smoothly, as long as you have libssl-dev installed.
-On Windows, you will need libcrypto.a build for your architecture and the header files.
-Having the libcrypto.a, you will need to "fix" it by executing  bash script “win_fix_libcrypto.sh”.
+OpenSSL seems to be performing a bit worse than the built-in Go speedup, but it is based on the library that is a well recognized and widely approved standard, so you might prefer to use it for security reasons.

 Bootstrapping